pingcap/blog/tidb-in-mobike.md

 The main benefits of TiDB include:

 - **Flexible scalability.** Its scalability rivals that of NoSQL database.
 When the data size and the access traffic are on the rise, it can improve the system service support capability through horizontal scaling, while holding response latency stable.
-- **Usability.** TiDB is compatible with MySQL protocols, so it’s an easy drop-in solution that allow us to avoid sharding.
+- **Usability.** TiDB is compatible with MySQL protocols, so it's an easy drop-in solution that allow us to avoid sharding.
 Its interface is user-friendly, so our technicians can easily perform operations and backend administrations.
 - **Enterprise-Grade Support.** We can communicate with PingCAP support personnel and rely on them to provide quick responses and solutions to any of our issues.

-Our close cooperation with the PingCAP team and interaction with TiDB’s open-source community has also brought us substantial benefits and feedbacks, greatly reducing our code maintenance costs.
+Our close cooperation with the PingCAP team and interaction with TiDB's open-source community has also brought us substantial benefits and feedbacks, greatly reducing our code maintenance costs.

 In the future, we plan to continue working closely with PingCAP to strengthen the management tools we are developing, implement TiDB even deeper into our infrastructure, and apply TiDB more widely inside Mobike.